OpenEPaperLink/Home_Assistant_Integration/README.md

 - Support for tag blacklisting to ignore unwanted devices
 - Hardware capability detection for buttons, NFC, and GPIO features

+### 🔋 Battery Optimization

+To maximize tag battery life when using this integration:

+- **[Shorten latency during config](https://github.com/OpenEPaperLink/OpenEPaperLink/wiki/Tag-protocol-timing#shorten-latency-during-config) setting**: This setting can be set to `no` either directly on the AP's web interface or through the integration's AP device in Home Assistant.

+  If set to `yes`, tags will only sleep for 40 seconds between check-ins instead of using the configured longer sleep periods, reducing battery life.

+  This occurs because Home Assistant maintains a constant WebSocket connection to the AP, which the AP interprets as being in configuration mode.

 ## Installation

 ### Option 1: HACS Installation (Recommended)